 Northeast Division Representative (2020-2022)

-I am currently a licensed social worker at the Center of Excellence for Alzheimer’s Disease at Albany Med and a senior research aide on the New York State Senate sponsored evaluation of the PFC Dwyer Peer-to-Peer Veterans Program.
-I received my MSW from the University at Albany School of Social Welfare and was part of the Hartford Practicum Partnership in Aging Education Program.
-I am a Certified Dementia Practitioner as of October 2019.
-I volunteer for the Alzheimer’s Association and the American Cancer Society facilitating support groups.
-I have been a member of NASW NYS since 2017.
+Natalie Turner is currently a licensed social worker at the Center of Excellence for Alzheimer’s Disease at Albany Med and a senior research aide on the New York State Senate sponsored evaluation of the PFC Dwyer Peer-to-Peer Veterans Program.
+She received my MSW from the University at Albany School of Social Welfare and was part of the Hartford Practicum Partnership in Aging Education Program.
+She is a Certified Dementia Practitioner as of October 2019 and volunteers for the Alzheimer’s Association and the American Cancer Society facilitating support groups.
+She have been a member of NASW NYS since 2017.

 Laura Eastman Follis, LCSW